ClaudiaYao/Emotion_analysis_model_analysis/README.md

 2. Data cleaning plays an important role in the accuracy of the model performance.
 The cleaning work is done in the file `common_code.py` - `clean_text` function.

+3. `USE.ipynb` is an independent file.
+It uses the universal sentence encoder to encode each doc and try difference models.

 ### How to run this project
 1. Install streamlit: pip install streamlit
 2. Install other Python packages necessary.